pandreetto/cream-docs/Puppet_Conf.rst

       administrator group, default false, just one administrator group is supported

--  ``users`` (hash): The description of the pool account, the parameter is ``mandatory``, each key of the hash is the pool account prefix, each value is a hash with the following keys:
+-  ``users`` (hash): The description of pool accounts or a static users, the parameter is ``mandatory``, each key of the hash is the pool account prefix or the user name for a static user, each value is a hash with the following keys:

-   -  ``first_uid`` (integer): The initial number for the unix user id of the pool account, the other ids are obtained incrementally with step equals to 1, the parameter is ``mandatory``

-   -  ``name_pattern`` (list): The pattern used to create the user name of the pool account, the variables used for the substitutions are "prefix", the pool account prefix, and "index", the current user id; the expression is described in ruby
+   -  ``name_pattern`` (list): The pattern used to create the user name of the pool account, the variables used for the substitutions are ``prefix``, the pool account prefix, and ``index``, a consecutive index described below; the expression is explained in the ruby `guide <https://ruby-doc.org/core-2.2.0/Kernel.html#method-i-sprintf>`__, default value is
-      `guide <https://ruby-doc.org/core-2.2.0/Kernel.html#method-i-sprintf>`__,
-      default value is